TooPlain/SimplyQR/README.md

 Simply(no tracking/ads) a Open Source Swift-powered QR Code reader with the option to scan existing photos for iOS, I do hope to eventually include other barcode standards that might be useful in a offline context.

-Will only implement Crashlytics for crash reporting so I can hopefully identify bugs etc.
+Will only implement Crashlytics for crash reporting so I can hopefully identify any bugs etc.

 My first attempt at a public project I hope to learn alot while publishing my code such as workflows and automated testing.